pravallika10473/Chess-Bot/README.md

 # Robonaut2(R2) Packages
 *  https://bitbucket.org/nasa_ros_pkg/nasa_r2_simulator.git
 *   https://bitbucket.org/nasa_ros_pkg/nasa_r2_common.git
+# Modelling Chess Board and Chess Piece
+* roslaunch r2_gazebo r2_gazebo.launch launches R2 into gazebo empty simulation
+* To make the modelling simple , all the chess pieces are modeled as identical rectangle blocks in models/chess_piece.sdf.
+* Chess Board is modeled in models/chess_board.sdf
+* In order to spawn and place these models in a running simulation spawn_chessboard.py script is used, which uses gazebo ros services like deleting and spawning model services.
+* Initially spawn_chessboard.py keeps all the rectangular chess pieces in 0,1,6,7 rows on chess board.
 # Moving R2 around a chessboard
 * As the standard way of describing a chessboard is to use a letter for a row (also known as a “rank” in chess) and a number for a column (called a “file” in chess)—for example, g2, a3, f1,a8, and so on, we can control the